Why Use Reflections to Write A Web Framework

 programming

 Lots of people don’t like reflections.
-And I said if I could see the whole things I might not use reflections (with Annotation) to write the web framework Bard.
-But I think it is not true, I really need reflections to do the things.
+And I said if I could see the whole thing I might not use reflections (with Annotation) to write the web framework Bard.
+But I think it is not true, I really need reflections to do these things.

 What to Do?